 When diverse perspectives are needed to make accurate predictions, the Nominal Group Technique (NGT) offers a structured, collaborative approach to resource forecasting.
 This method gathers insights from a group of experts—such as project managers, team leads, or department heads—who independently generate ideas, then discuss and rank them collectively to reach a prioritized consensus.

 By combining individual expertise with group deliberation, NGT helps uncover potential resource needs, risks, and constraints that may not be evident through data alone and might affect both resource forecasting and resource management.
 It’s particularly useful in complex or ambiguous project environments, where past data may be limited or where expert judgment plays a key role.
-As a result, the Nominal Group Technique adds both structure and depth to forecasting efforts, leading to more balanced and informed resource planning.

 Ratio Analysis

 When resource forecasting needs to be both efficient and data-driven, ratio analysis offers a practical and scalable solution.
 This technique uses predefined ratios—typically derived from historical project data—to estimate future resource requirements based on key project metrics such as budget, duration, or scope.
+For example, if past projects consistently required one developer for every $50,000 in project budget, that ratio can be applied to forecast staffing needs for similar upcoming initiatives.

 Software-Based Forecasting